 A population survey — administered to all students, faculty, and staff at each USF campus — is the best way to ensure that all voices are heard.
 If we used random sampling, we might have “missed” particular populations where numbers are small (e.g., Native American students).
 In addition, randomized stratified sampling is not used because we do not have population data on most identities.
 For example, USF collects population data on gender and race/ethnicity, but not on disability status or sexual orientation, so a sample approach could miss many groups.

 USF’s Center for Institutional Planning and Effectiveness (CIPE) will create sub-reports for the university’s five schools and colleges as well as for the Division of Student Life and Strategic Enrollment Management.
-These sub-reports will be posted on the Campus Climate homepage as they are completed, from fall 2019 through summer 2020.
+These sub-reports will be posted on the Campus Climate homepage as they are completed.

 CIPE is focused on creating sub-reports in 2019-2020 so additional data requests will be difficult to fulfill.
 However, a data assist request can be filed with CIPE and will be considered on a case-by-case basis.
 All requests must be for internal use.
 If the request is intended to support a research project that will be published, IRB processes must be followed.